Segfault-Inc/Multicorn/pages/home.rst

 Presentation
 ============

-Multicorn is a Postgresql extension which goal is to make `Foreign Data Wrapper`_. development easy, by allowing the programmer to use the Python programming language.
+Multicorn is a PostgreSQL extension which goal is to make `Foreign Data Wrapper`_. development easy, by allowing the programmer to use the Python programming language.

 Ok, but why should I care ?
 ---------------------------

-- Multicorn allows you to access any data source from your postgresql database.
+- Multicorn allows you to access any data source in your PostgreSQL database.
 - You can leverage the full power of sql to query your data sources
 - Every tool you use for SQL can be reused with those datasources (think about an ORM, BI tool...)